oleobal/rockstar-interpreter/readme.md

 The specification can be woefully unclear as to what exactly some things mean or how they are supposed to behave.
 Here are assumptions made.

  - Functions can only be defined at top level
+ - Functions can not be defined if the identifier already is a variable, and vice versa
  - `break` and `continue` behave as in Python
+ - commas `,` are puzzling in the spec.

 ### Venues for improvement